Ivo-Balbaert/The_Way_to_Jai/book/3_Compiling_and_running_your_first_program.md

 () is the parameter list, which is empty for main.
 We also don't see anything after ): main has no return value, unlike C.
 Then follow the curly braces { } which normally contain the code to execute line by line.

-> Remark that Jai doesn't need a special keyword like function or func or even fn to indicate a function.
+> Jai doesn't need a special keyword like function or func or even fn to indicate a function.

 Because there is no code, it doesn't do anything.
 But this is the first program which can be compiled!
 `jai 3.1_hello_sailor.jai` now produces the output: